HenryTorres110/Jr_Data_Analyst_Ex/README.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK*

 You will just need to copy and paste the *development server* (in our example is http://127.0.0.1:8000/) into your favorite browser.
-You should see a simple form asking for a name and a email along with some text and a button to send the data.
+You should see a simple form asking for a name and an email along with some text and a button to send the data.

 7.- After you pressed the button you should see another of our views where the data that has been introduced is show in a list fashion.